leobertolazzi/leobertolazzi.github.io/_pages/about.md

   - /about.html
 ---

+👋 Ciao, I'm Leonardo!

-🧠 I am a master’s student in Cognitive Science at [CIMeC](https://www.cimec.unitn.it/en).
+🧠 I am a master’s student in Cognitive Science at [CIMeC](https://www.cimec.unitn.it/en), University of Trento.

 🤖 My interests lie in topics at the intersection of Cognitive Science and AI.
 Specifically, evaluation methods for AI systems, Multimodal learning, Conversational AI.